QuentinRougemont/EASYstrata/README.md

 Please read the [TSEBRA manual](https://github.com/Gaius-Augustus/TSEBRA) before running the script.
 The best round of protein-based gene prediction and the RNA-seq-based gene prediction are given as input in TSEBRA.
-Warning: TSEBRA parameters *intron_support* and *stasto_support* are set to 0 in this workflow (default in TSEBRA: 1 and 2 respectively).
+**Warning:** TSEBRA parameters *intron_support* and *stasto_support* are set to 0 in this workflow (default in TSEBRA: 1 and 2 respectively).
 This means that only overlapping genes between the two gene models will be filtered.
 You can change this parameter and others to adjust to your desired level of stringency in the TSEBRA config file: `config/default.cfg`

 - Final genome annotation reshaping

 **if RNAseq is used:** The final genome annotation  is the output from TSEBRA.
-**without RNAseq*:** The final genome annotation is the best protein-based braker round, as evaluated with busco.
+**without RNAseq:** The final genome annotation is the best protein-based braker round, as evaluated with busco.

 Corresponding script: `00_scripts/08_braker_reshaping.sh`
 The genes will be renamed to insert the scaffold name for clarity in downstream analyses.